emerywebster/emerywebster.github.io/work/bonusly.md

 layout: portfolio-item
 title: Bonusly <em>Rewards</em> Design
 permalink: work/bonusly
-intro: In 2017, I met with the folks at <a href="http://bonus.ly">Bonusly</a>, a desktop and mobile application that helps teams create a <em>culture of recognition</em> through  "microbonuses" and rewards, to review and improve their <em>Rewards</em> experience.
+intro: In 2017, I met with the folks at <a href="http://bonus.ly">Bonusly</a>, a desktop and mobile application that helps teams create a culture of recognition through "microbonuses" and rewards, to improve their <em>Pick a reward</em> experience.
 ---
 For reference, here's a look at [their original desktop design](https://cloudup.com/cE_woeVvBgX) and [original mobile design](https://cldup.com/W7lhhjVbJb-3000x3000.png).